Hiranyaloka/mt-plugin-template-selector/README.md

 The default selection is blank.
 Leaving all three fields blank will (theoretically) return all templates on your system.
 However, the template list size limit is twenty (see BUGS section below).

 # TEMPLATE SELECTOR DEFAULT VALUE
 After saving the three menu builder options, the "Set Default Template" menu will update the list of templates available in the "Set Default Template" field in the plugin options page.
-So it doesn't make sense to attempt to change the "Menu Builder" and "Default Template" values at the same time (although in fact they are saved in the same form, see Known Bugs section).
+So it doesn't make sense to attempt to change the "Menu Builder" and "Default Template" values at the same time (although in fact they are saved in the same form, see TO DO section).

 # ENTRY/PAGE TEMPLATE SELECTOR
 Template Selector surfaces a dropdown list populated with the templates derived from the plugin options.
 New entries/pages will be provided the default selection option from the plugin options page.